FirstRoundCapital/notion-api-worker/README.md

 Install wrangler with `https://github.com/cloudflare/workers-sdk`.
 Configure using `wrangler login`.

-After configuring the .toml file, you can deploy with `wrangler publish`.
+After configuring the .toml file, you can deploy with `wrangler publish worker/script.js`.

 ## Credits